aklivity/zilla-plus-aws-templates/amazon-msk/cdktf/iot-ingest-and-control/README.md

-# IOT Ingest and Control Terraform deploy via CDKTF
+# IoT Ingest and Control Terraform deploy via CDKTF

-This guide will help you gather the necessary AWS values required to configure and deploy Zilla Plus IOT Ingest and Control using CDKTF.
+This guide will help you gather the necessary AWS values required to configure and deploy Zilla Plus IoT Ingest and Control using CDKTF.

 ## Prerequisites